themrityunjaypathak/themrityunjaypathak/README.md

 ## Experience
 ### Data Science Intern
 Boston Institute of Analytics
-- Built Random Forest and Gradient Boosting models for churn and forecasting on datasets of 5K to 25K records.
+- Implemented a Gradient Boosting churn prediction model on a dataset of 30K+ records to identify users at high risk of discontinuing service.
-- Applied hyperparameter tuning and cross-validation to improve generalization on class-imbalanced datasets.
-- Utilized Scikit-learn Pipelines to prevent data leakage and maintain clean, reproducible ML workflows.
+- Engineered a robust ML pipeline to prevent data leakage, ensure reproducibility, and enable precise evaluation on imbalanced data.
-- Improved churn-class precision by 15% through threshold tuning and metric-driven evaluation.
+- Improved churn-class precision by 15% through decision threshold tuning, leading to more accurate identification of high-risk users.

 ## Projects